-The Company currently originates direct loans in Florida and North Carolina.
-Direct loans are loans originated directly between the Company and the consumer.
-These loans are typically for amounts ranging from \$1,000 to \$9,000 and are generally secured by a lien on an automobile, watercraft or other permissible tangible personal property.
-The average loan made to date by the Company had an initial principal balance of approximately \$3,000.
+The Company currently originates Direct Loans in Florida and North Carolina.
+Direct Loans are loans originated directly between the Company and the consumer.
+These loans are typically for amounts ranging from \$1,000 to \$12,000 and are generally secured by a lien on an automobile, watercraft or other permissible tangible personal property.
+The average loan made to date by the Company had an initial principal balance of approximately \$3,500.
 The Company does not expect the average loan size to increase significantly within the foreseeable future.
-The majority of direct loans are originated with current or former customers under the Company's automobile financing program.
-The typical direct loan represents a significantly better credit risk than our typical Contract due to the customer's historical payment history with the Company.
-The Company does not have a direct loan license in Alabama, Illinois, Indiana, Kansas, Kentucky, Maryland, Michigan, Missouri, Ohio, South Carolina, Tennessee or Virginia, and none is presently required in Georgia (as long as the direct loan is greater than \$3,000).
-The Company is currently not pursuing direct loans in Georgia.
-Typically, the Company allows for a seasoning process to occur in a new market prior to determining whether to pursue a direct loan license there.
-The Company is currently analyzing the direct loan market in Ohio and may pursue a direct loan license there.
-The Company does not expect to pursue a direct loan license in any other state during the fiscal year ending March 31, 2015.
+The majority of Direct Loans are originated with current or former customers under the Company's automobile financing program.
+The typical Direct Loan represents a significantly better credit risk than our typical Contract due to the customer's historical payment history with the Company.
+The Company does not have a Direct Loan license in Alabama, Illinois, Indiana,

+Kansas, Kentucky, Maryland, Michigan, Missouri, Ohio, South Carolina, Tennessee, Texas or Virginia, and none is presently required in Georgia (as long as the Direct Loan is greater than \$3,000).
+The Company is currently not pursuing Direct Loans in Georgia.
+The Company does not expect to pursue a Direct Loan license in any other state during the fiscal year ending March 31, 2016.
 The size of the loan and maximum interest rate that can be charged vary from state to state.
-In deciding whether or not to make a loan, the Company considers the individual's credit history, job stability, income and impressions created during a personal interview with a Company loan officer.
-Additionally, because most of the direct consumer loans made by the Company to date have been made to borrowers under Contracts previously purchased by the Company, the payment history of the borrower under the Contract is a significant factor in making the loan decision.
-The Company's direct loan program was implemented in April 1995 and currently accounts for approximately 2.5% of the Company's annual consolidated revenues.
-As of March 31, 2014, loans made by the Company pursuant to its direct loan program constituted approximately 2.5% of the aggregate principal amount of the Company's loan portfolio.
+In deciding whether or not to make a loan, the Company considers the individual's credit history, job stability, income and the value of the collateral offered by the borrower to secure the loan.
+Additionally, because most of the Direct Loans made by the Company to date have been made to borrowers under Contracts previously purchased by the Company, the payment history of the borrower under the Contract is a significant factor in making the loan decision.
+The Company's Direct Loan program was implemented in April 1995 and currently accounts for approximately 2.6% of the Company's annual consolidated revenues.

-In connection with its direct loan program, the Company also makes available credit disability and credit life insurance coverage to customers through an unaffiliated third-party insurance carrier.
-Customers in approximately 76% of the approximate 3,000 direct loan transactions outstanding as of March 31, 2014 had elected to purchase third-party insurance coverage made available by the Company.
+In connection with its Direct Loan program, the Company also makes available credit disability, credit life insurance, and involuntary unemployment insurance coverage to customers through an unaffiliated third-party insurance carrier.
+Customers in approximately 76% of the approximate 3,000 Direct Loan transactions outstanding as of March 31, 2015 had elected to purchase third-party insurance coverage made available by the Company.
 The cost of this insurance is included in the amount financed by the customer.

-The following table presents selected information on direct loans originated by the Company, net of unearned interest:
+The following table presents selected information on Direct Loans originated by the Company, net of unearned interest:

 Fiscal year ended March 31,

-Direct loan originations 2014 2013 2012
+Direct loan originations 2015 2014 2013

-Originations \$9,786, 804 \$8, 336,903 \$5, 993,992
+Originations \$9,5 525,031 \$9, 786,804 \$8, ,336,903

-Weighted APR 20 5.72% 26.27% 26.63%
+Weighted APR 26.47% 26.72% 26.27%

-Weighted average term (months) 29 28 25
+Weighted average term (months) 29 29 28

-Average loan \$ 3, 427 \$ 3,319 \$ 2,961
+Average loan \$ 3,536 \$ 3,427 \$ 3,319

-Number of contracts 2.
-856 2,512 2,024
+Number of contracts 2,694 2,856 2,512